Nestorbd/Full-Stack-Proyect/README.md

 ![display for adding or modifying user data](https://github.com/Nestorbd/Full-Stack-Proyect/blob/master/E-commerce/Doncumentation/Documentos/img/mockup/Update.png)
 *Figure 8: display for adding or modifying user data*

-When the user wants to change or add data to his per l will be redirected to this page, where you can fill in all the data related to the user.
+When the user wants to change or add data to his profile will be redirected to this page, where you can fill in all the data related to the user.

 ![failure to add or modify user data](https://github.com/Nestorbd/Full-Stack-Proyect/blob/master/E-commerce/Doncumentation/Documentos/img/mockup/Fail_update.png)